Connect with us

 The agency can promote it through community meetings, radio announcements, and market notices.
 They can tell citizens: “If you see a problem with roads in this area, send a message here.”

-They can track every message that arrives.
-They can respond to every person who sends one.
+They are able to track every message that arrives.
+They possess the means to respond to every person who sends one.
 They can fix what can be fixed.
 They can explain what cannot.

 When citizens see that this channel works, they may use it.
 When the agency sees that citizen input helps, they may expand to the next category.

-This is how engagement can start.
+This is how engagement begins.
 Not with a grand portal that does everything.
 With one channel, one category, one commitment to respond.
 Then another.
 Then another.
 Until the digital bridge between citizen and government carries traffic in both directions.

 Share This